pujaltedavid/lucky-cat/README.md

 There are more to come in the future.
 For each language, a dataset of most frequent words is needed and the current languages contain about 65500 words each.

-# Some technical aspects

-compression, storage to cloud storage

 # Usage

 Firebase is used for all the hosting.
 Apart of the hosting, the data necessary for the translation is stored on Firebase Cloud Storage.
 This way, less bandwidth is used for hosting and it is only downloaded the language needed, instead of all of them.
 Obviously, if the user switches between all the languages in their visit, all the languages are download and cached on their browser.